Here, we have listed the most important top 20+ access modifiers interview questions in Java with the best possible answers.

 12. Which is the default access modifier?

-‘Internal’ is the default access modifier if no access modifier is mentioned with a class or its members.
-Internal is a keyword which is used for declaration.
+Ans: ‘Internal’ is the default access modifier if no access modifier is mentioned with a class or its members.
+Internal is a keyword that is used for declaration.

 13. What is the default access modifier for Interface?